Jacques ABELMAN ✉

 Elaine WONG ✉

-is a Lecturer of Heritage Tourism Planning & Management at Kyoto Saga University of Arts, Japan.
+is a Lecturer of Heritage Tourism Planning & Management at the Kyoto Saga University of Arts, Japan.
 He is also a Joint researcher of Heritage Tourism at The National Museum of Ethnology, Japan.
-His study major is regional development and tourism policy making of Japan and China.
+His study major is regional development and tourism policy-making of Japan and China.

 Ching-fen YANG ✉

-received her Doctoral degree from Institute of Building and Planning, National Taiwan University, Taiwan.
+received her Doctoral degree from the Institute of Building and Planning, National Taiwan University, Taiwan.
 She is a planner and researcher.
-Ching-fen is interested in school building, environmental psychology, cooperative community, and anything new and fun.
+Ching-fen is interested in school buildings, environmental psychology, cooperative community, and anything new and fun.

 is Associate Professor at the Department of Architecture at Georgia Tech.
-Perry’s current research focuses on ecologically sustainable city, urban simulation and 3D GIS.
-Through studio work, field survey and consultant work, he is also interested in the radical transformation of cities in East Asian and South East Asia.
-Recent works include downtown urban design at Singapore’s Clemenceau Corridor, industrial redevelopment of Singapore’s Kallang Basin and the master plan of new city center at the city of Pekanbaru, Capital of Riau Province of Indonesia.
+Perry’s current research focuses on ecologically sustainable cities, urban simulation, and 3D GIS.
+Through studio work, field survey, and consultant work, he is also interested in the radical transformation of cities in East Asia and Southeast Asia.
+Recent works include downtown urban design at Singapore’s Clemenceau Corridor, industrial redevelopment of Singapore’s Kallang Basin, and the master plan of the new city center at the city of Pekanbaru, Capital of Riau Province of Indonesia.

 is Associate Professor in Department of Urban & Regional Planning, College of Environmental Sciences, Peking University.
-His research focuses on urban design, landscape planning and national park planning.
-His recent works includes researches on waterfront landscape, waterfront neighborhood land use, and conservation of cultural landscape.
-Some of the projects he is currently involved include a detailed plan for a little town and a master plan for a national park.
-He teaches Urban Design in Peking University.
+His research focuses on urban design, landscape planning, and national park planning.
+His recent works include researches on waterfront landscape, waterfront neighborhood land use, and conservation of the cultural landscape.
+Some of the projects he has currently involved in include a detailed plan for a little town and a master plan for a national park.
+He teaches Urban Design at Peking University.